inkstitch/inkstitch/collections/_fonts/en/cherries.md

 At 100%, this font is approximatively 75 mm high (3 inches) It can be scaled up to 130% (approx 100 mm, 4 inches ) or scaled down to 80% (approx 60 mm, 2 inches).

+## Color sorting
+If you embroider several letters, you may wish to color sort.
+It is possible, providing the sorting respects the relative order inside each letter.
+[This is a way to do it](https://inkstitch.org/en/docs/lettering/#color-sorting)

 ## In real life